Lens (film)

-Lens is a bilingual hostage drama written and directed by Jayaprakash Radhakrishnan made simultaneously in Malayalam and Tamil.
-Dealing with the subject of voyeurism, it features Anandsami and Jayaprakash in the lead roles.
+Lens is 2016 Indian drama thriller film written and directed by Jayaprakash Radhakrishnan.
+The film was made simultaneously in Malayalam and Tamil languages.
+Dealing with the subject of voyeurism, it features Anandsami and Jayaprakash Radhakrishnan in the lead roles.

 Lens has been screened in several film festivals including CLAM Festival Internacional Cinema Solidari, South Asian International Film Festival, Jagran Film Festival, Chennai International Film Festival, Pune International Film Festival, Bengaluru International Film Festival, Lonavala International Film Festival, and Bioscope International Film Festival.
 The Malayalam version was distributed by LJ Films and the Tamil version was distributed by producer Vetrimaaran under his company Grassroot Film Company.

 The film was later released on Netflix.

 Plot

 Aravind's growing estrangement with his wife, owing to his indulgence in virtual sexual relationships, paves way for his encounter with a stranger.
-This random experience takes a turn for the worst when the stranger requests Aravind to witness his suicide on a Skype call.
+This random experience takes a turn for the worse when the stranger requests Aravind to witness his suicide on a Skype call.